commercetools/fs2-queues/docs/getting-started/publishing.md

 ```

 @:callout(warning)
-Make sure that `IO`s publishing to the `queuePusher` do not outlive the `use` scope, otherwise you will be using the a closed resource after the `use` block returns.
+Make sure that `IO`s publishing to the `queuePusher` do not outlive the `use` scope, otherwise you will be using a closed resource after the `use` block returns.
-If you need to spawn background fibers using the `queuePusher`, you can for instance use a [`Supervisor`][cats-effect-supervisor] whose lifetime is nested withing the `queuePusher` one.
+If you need to spawn background fibers using the `queuePusher`, you can for instance use a [`Supervisor`][cats-effect-supervisor] whose lifetime is nested within the `queuePusher` one.

 ```scala mdoc:compile-only
 import cats.effect.std.Supervisor